SYNERGI PARTNER FINANCE – Privacy Notice

-- To undertake credit checks for the purposes of finding the most suitable finance product;
+- For undertaking credit checks to find the most suitable finance product.

-- To confirm your affordability for the financial requirement we are seeking finance for;
+- To confirm your affordability for the financial requirement that we are seeking finance for.

 Credit Reference Agencies

-In order to process your application, we will perform credit and identity checks on you with one or more credit reference agencies (CRAs).
+In order to process your application, we will perform credit and identity checks on you.
+This may be with one or more credit reference agencies (CRAs).
 We may also make periodic searches at CRAs to manage your account with us.

 We will use this information to:

-- Assess your creditworthiness and whether you, your financial associate(s), or your business can afford to take the product
+- Assess your creditworthiness.
+This will let us decide whether you, your financial associate(s), or your business can afford the product.

-We will continue to exchange information about you with CRAs while you have a relationship with us.
+We will continue to exchange information about you with CRAs, while you have a relationship with us.
 We will also inform the CRAs about your settled accounts.
-If you borrow and do not repay in full and on time, CRAs will record the outstanding debt.
+If you borrow, and do not repay in full and on time, CRAs will record the outstanding debt.
 This information may be supplied to other organisations by CRAs.
-When CRAs receive a search from us they will place a search footprint on your credit file that may be seen by other lenders.
-If you are making a joint application, or tell us that you have a financial associate or business partner, we will link your records together, so you should make sure you discuss this with them, and share with them this information, before lodging the application.
+When CRAs receive a search from us, they will place a search footprint on your credit file.
+This may be seen by other lenders.
+If you are making a joint application, or tell us that you have a financial associate or business partner, we will link your records together.
+So, you should make sure you discuss this with them, and share this information with them, before lodging the application.

-CRAs will also link your records together and these links will remain on your and their files until such time as you or your partner successfully files for a disassociation with the CRAs to break that link.
-The identities of the CRAs, their role also as fraud prevention agencies, the data they hold, the ways in which they use and share personal information, data retention periods and your data protection rights with the CRAs are explained in more detail at any of these three links.
+CRAs will also link your records together.
+And these links will remain on yours and their files until such time as you, or your partner, successfully file for a disassociation with the CRAs to break that link.
+The identities of the CRAs, their role also as fraud prevention agencies, the data they hold, the ways in which they use and share personal information, data retention periods, and your data protection rights with the CRAs, are explained in more detail at any of these three links.

 Each link will take you to the same CRAIN document: